choria-io/website/docs/content/concepts/terminology/_index.md

 ## Registration

 A process where the Choria Server publishes on a regular basis data from a node, this could be metadata or in an IoT setting data like temperature, humidity and pressure.

+## Service Agent

+A Choria Agent hosted in a way where only 1 Service will respond to requests, this is foundational for creating configuration services, inventory, AAA signers and more that are reachable over the Middleware while being highly available and scalable.

 ## Server